 If you suffer from heartburn or have other stomach problems, you may want to avoid or limit your coffee and coffee bean intake.

-Caffeine does not seem to be the culprit, as decaffeinated coffee was also found to increase bowel movements (36).
+Caffeine does not seem to be the only culprit, as decaffeinated coffee was also found to increase bowel movements (

 People with bowel conditions, such as inflammatory bowel disease (IBD) or irritable bowel syndrome (IBS), should consume coffee beans with caution.

-If your sleep is affected by caffeine, reduce the amount you consume during the day — and avoid it completely close to bedtime.
+If your sleep is affected by caffeine, reduce the amount you consume during the day — and avoid it for at least 6 hours before bedtime (

 High caffeine intake is linked to other unpleasant and potentially dangerous side effects, including: